sam-masno/ethereum-erc20-token/README.md

 ## Setup and Run
 Ensure Ganache is installed and running
 In truffleConfig.js make sure `networks.development` matches your Ganache instance (set to defaults)

-In root directory run `truffle migrate --reset`
-Navigate to the directory `client`
+In root directory run `truffle build` and `truffle migrate --reset` Navigate to the directory `client`
 Run `npm install`
 Run `npm run build`